MrL314/smknov91/README.txt

     - "python3"
     - "py"
     - "py3"
   If none of those work, you will need to look up what the PATH variable was set to.
+Here's a quick guide on how to set the PATH variable. https://datatofish.com/add-python-to-windows-path/